wp-plugins/zen4wp/readme.txt

 If you are interested integrating Zen Cart and WordPress, it's probably because you want to mention the products from your Zen Cart store in your WordPress blog.
 Wouldn't it be nice to be able to put links to your products into the relevant blog posts and pages?
 Wouldn't it be nice to have the ability to display your New or Featured Products on the home page of your WordPress blog and have those listings update automatically as your Zen Cart store changes?

 WordPress is known as one of the best open-source Content Management Systems (CMS) for creating blogs while Zen Cart is a one of the best open-source frameworks to build an on-line shopping cart.
-Each has its own outstanding features, but the combination of them will create a great product which we are calling "Zen Cart® for WordPress (zen4wp)".
+Each has its own outstanding features, but the combination of them will create a great product which we are calling "Zen Cart for WordPress (zen4wp)".

 Basically, Zen4WP is a WordPress plugin that can be used to integrate Zen Cart **INSIDE** WordPress so that shopowners can display Zen Cart content **DIRECTLY** on their WordPress site via a series of widgets and shortcodes (***shortcodes are a Premium Feature***).

-= Prerequisites for Zen Cart® for WordPress (zen4wp) =
+= Prerequisites for Zen Cart for WordPress (zen4wp) =

    * A Zen Cart store installed and operable.
 Tested with Zen Cart v1.5.x.
    * WordPress installed and operable.
 Tested with WordPress v3.5.x - v3.9.x.